Commander-in-Chief, Coast of Ireland: History

 The French Revolutionary Wars led to Cobh, then usually known as Ballyvoloon or The Cove of Cork, being developed as a British naval port, and assigned an admiral.
 The first appointment of an "Admiral Commanding in Ireland" or "Commander-in-Chief, Cork" was in 1793.
 The post remained unfilled between 1831 and 1843.
 It was renamed "Commander-in-Chief, Queenstown" in 1849 following a visit by Queen Victoria during which she renamed the town of Cobh "Queenstown".

 The post became "Senior Officer on the Coast of Ireland" in 1876.
 The full title of the incumbent following the establishment of the post of Admiral Commanding, Coastguard and Reserves in 1903 was Senior Officer on the Coast of Ireland and Deputy to the Admiral Commanding Coastguard and Reserves for Coastguard Duty in Ireland.

 In July 1915, not without misgivings in some quarters, Vice-Admiral Lewis Bayly was appointed to the post.
 Bayly was tasked with keeping the approaches to Britain safe from U-boat attacks.
 In 1917, Bayly, promoted to admiral and given the title Commander-in-Chief, Coast of Ireland, was given command of a mixed British-American force defending the Western Approaches.
 He took as his chief of staff the American captain Joel R. P. Pringle.
 Bayly had a good working relation with his U.S. counterpart William Sims.
 He held this post until 1919.

-The post became "Commander in Chief, Western Approaches" in 1919, and was disestablished at the end of the Irish War of Independence in 1922.
+The post became "Commander in Chief, Western Approaches" in 1919, and was disestablished in 1922 when the Irish Free State became independent under the 1921 Anglo-Irish Treaty.
 That year the town reverted to the name Cobh.
-The Royal Navy continued to station ships in Ireland, in accordance with the Anglo-Irish Treaty until 1938.
-After Ireland's independence, the Royal Navy presence generally consisted of two destroyers, with one usually anchored in the Cobh roadstead, opposite Haulbowline, and another either on roving patrol, or moored at Berehaven.
-These 'guard ships' were withdrawn and the harbour forts (probably including Fort Westmoreland, Fort Carlisle, and Fort Camden (Crosshaven) were handed over to the Irish Government in 1938.
+Under the terms of the 1921 treaty, the Royal Navy was permitted to station ships at three places in the Free State—one of these "Treaty Ports" being in Cork Harbour, comprising Spike Island and some batteries on the mainland but not in Cobh.
+The Royal Navy presence generally consisted of two destroyers, one usually anchored in the Cobh roadstead, opposite Haulbowline, and another either on roving patrol, or moored at Berehaven.
+These 'guard ships' were withdrawn and the facilities at the Treaty Ports handed over to the Irish state in 1938.